 Studies show a direct correlation between academic performance and household income levels as access to fewer resources may hinder a student’s chance of success.
 SPY is offered specifically to children of income restrained families in our community and is free of charge so all children that would benefit from our program are able to attend.

 SPY was founded in 1986 as an outreach program of St. John’s Episcopal Church.
-Since then, with the support of the United Way and community contributions, and in response to our society’s evolving needs, the program has expanded.
+Since then, with the support of the United Way and community contributions, and in response to the growing needs of our children, the program has expanded.
 SPY is now an independent 501(c)(3) organization and is not a religious-based program.

-Our staff of certified teachers and college education majors provide daily learning experiences in reading, writing, math, art, physical education, technology and music.
+Our staff of certified teachers and college education majors provide daily learning experiences in reading, writing, math, creative expression, movement, science and music.

-An emphasis on positive character traits along with the influence of caring adult role models reinforces positive social skills and creates an atmosphere that fosters healthy relationships.
+A daily emphasis on positive character traits, interpersonal skills and emotional management techniques along with the influence of caring, encouraging adult role models reinforces social and emotional growth.